 Laterna Magica, Amsterdam – gardening with children

-With our son we were lucky to find a primary school for my kid where a relatively big vegetable and flower garden is attached to children’s playground.
-Children from age 2 till 12 can join and according to their age do different things: we are seeding, experimenting, from what seeds what can grow, we are planting, watering, cleaning, harvesting together.
+With our son we were lucky to find a primary school where a relatively big vegetable and flower garden is attached to children’s playground.
+I have been working here as a volunteer parent once a week gardening with the children.
+Children from age 2 till 12 could join and according to their age could do different things: we were seeding, experimenting, from what seeds what can grow, we were planting, watering, cleaning, harvesting together.

 Gardening is an excellent ‘method’ to learn in a playful way.
 We are working with soil, mud, we are digging and playing with water, everybody is dirty (lekker vies) and have fun.